-Sedona Cactus came about when I first arrived in Sedona; I came upon this prickly pear cactus on the side of the road heading down the switchbacks from Flagstaff.
+Delight-in this Sedona landscape painting, Sedona Cactus, I came upon this prickly pear cactus on the side of the road heading down the switchbacks from Flagstaff.
 After just having spent the weekend in the Grand Canyon and decided to paint it in watercolor.
-I learned this brightly colorful technique from Gordon Haas of the Haas Gallery in Lambertville, N.J..Gordon was the one who taught me to outline my images using a rapidograph pen, which is excellent for canvas art prints and wall decor.
+I learned this whimsical and brightly colorful technique from Gordon Haas of the Haas Gallery in Lambertville, N.J..Gordon was the one who taught me to outline my images using a rapidograph pen, which is excellent for Sedona art prints and wall decor.
+I’m very grateful for having met Gordon.
+His lessons in desert landscapes were magical.

 Sedona Cactus created in Watercolor

-Sedona Cactus was the very first landscape painting I did when I first arrived here in Sedona, so I thought that Sedona Cactus was an appropriate name.
+Sedona Cactus was the very first Sedona landscape painting I did when I first arrived here in Sedona, so I thought that Sedona Cactus was an appropriate name to call this prickly pear cactus.
 When coming here, I decided to do art fairs, and that’s where I completed this image.
+Offered were Sedona Art Prints.
 Ever attend an air fair, where the artist has a sign that read “do not talk to Artist”?
 Well, my sign read “Please talk to the artist”!

 Sedona Cactus – Prickly Pear Effects